yalidu/yalidu.github.io/_pages/about.md

 <!--

+* 1 x Postdoc on Causal Reinforcement Learning
+    * Co-supervised with Dr. Biwei Huang from UCSD.
+    * Multiple research visits between KCL and UCSD are planned .
+    * Expected start date is at the end of 2023 or as soon as possible thereafter.
+* 2 x PhD on Reinforcement Learning and Multi-agent Cooperation
+    * Full international scholarship ( tuition fees + a stipend of £1720 per month for 2023/24, with annual increase)
+    * Expected starting date is in Fall 2023 or Spring 2024.
+However,  you can start in February, June, and October throughout the year, or anytime as early as possible.
+* Other scholarships
+    * K-CSC joint PhD programme, with a deadline around January every year.
+Next one is expected to be open from Oct 2023 - Jan 2024.

 My research interest lies in  reinforcement learning and multi-agent cooperation with topics including Multi-Agent Cooperation and Coordination, Reinforcement Learning and Generalisation, Evaluation of Human and AI players, Applications in Game AI, Data Science.
 * 21 Jan 2022 - Our paper on [offline goal-conditioned reinforcement learning](https://openreview.net/pdf?id=KJztlfGPdwW) has been accepted by [ICLR 2022](https://openreview.net/pdf?id=KJztlfGPdwW).
 * 10 Dec 2022 - One paper got accepted by [AAMAS 2022](https://arxiv.org/abs/2201.06257).
 We propose to coordinate agents' behaviors based on directed acyclic graphs (DAGs).